 King Khalid International Airport (KKIA) was opened for operations in late 1983.
 It is located 35 kilometers (22 mi) north of Riyadh, Saudi Arabia, designed by the architectural firm HOK, and the Saudi Arabia Bechtel Company (Sabco) Limited served as the Construction Manager on behalf of the Saudi government.

-This airport consists of 5 passenger terminals with 40 aero-bridges, car parking for 11,600 vehicles, an additional Royal Terminal, a central control tower and two parallel runways, each is 4,260 meters (13,980 ft.) long.
+This airport consists of 5 passenger terminals with 40 aero-bridges each, car parking for 11,600 vehicles, an additional Royal Terminal, a central control tower and two parallel runways, each is 4,260 meters (13,980 ft.) long.

 The land area allocated for this airport is the second largest in the world after King Fahd International Airport.
 The airport occupies an area of 375 square kilometers (93,000 acres)